If you are an undergraduate looking to participate in Human Subject Research for classroom credit, please go to the Undergraduate SONA research page.

 Somneuro Lab, UMass Amherst

 Researchers at the Learning Lab and the Human Performance Lab are studying teen drivers’ cognitive skills and their use of automated driving systems.
-They are seeking teen drivers who are ready to test for their junior operator license.
-In the first visit, teen drivers will complete several computer tasks during a 75-minute session at the Learning Lab.
+They are seeking teen drivers who are ready to test for or have recently received their junior operator license.
+In the first visit, teen drivers will complete several computer tasks during a 45-minute session at the Learning Lab.
 In each of the next four visits, teens will complete a 60-minute driving session in the driving simulator at the Human Performance Lab.
 Participants should not be prone to motion sickness.

 Teens can earn up to $150 for participation in all 5 sessions, and parents can earn up for $50.
 The full breakdown of compensation can be seen below: